isomerpages/mlaw-acd/news/notices/_posts/2019-10-04-june-2019-fatf-public-statement.md

 ---
 layout: post
-title: June 2019 FATF Public Statement
+title: June 2019 FATF Public Statement - Countries or Jurisdictions in relation to which enhanced customer due diligence is to be performed
 date: 2019-10-04
 permalink: /news/notices/june-2019-fatf-public-statement
 ---